-Holders of shares of common stock which were issued upon conversion of the Company's Series A preferred stock and holders of shares of common stock issuable upon exercise of the Company's warrants are entitled to have their shares registered under the Securities Act of 1933 (the "Securities Act"), as amended.
+Holders of shares of common stock which were issued upon conversion of the Company's Series A preferred stock and holders of shares of common stock issuable upon exercise of the Company's warrants are entitled to have their shares registered under the Securities Act of 1933, as amended (the "Securities Act").
 Under the terms of an agreement between the Company and the holders of these registrable securities, if the Company proposes to register any of its securities under the Securities Act, either for its own account or for the account of others, these stockholders are entitled to notice of such registration and are entitled to include their shares in such registration.

-8. Stock Plans
+9. Stock Plans

-As of June 30, 2006, the Company maintains two stock incentive plans, the 2000 Plan and the 2006 Plan.
-Under the 2000 Plan, the Company has the ability to provide employees, outside directors and consultants an opportunity to acquire a proprietary interest in the success of the Company or to increase such interest, by receiving options or purchasing shares of the Company's stock at a price not less than the fair market value at the date of grant for "incentive" stock options and a price not less than 30% of the fair market value at the date of grant for "non-qualified" options.
+As of September 30, 2006, the Company maintains two stock incentive plans, the 2000 Plan and the 2006 Plan.
+Under the 2000 Plan, the Company has the ability to provide employees, outside directors and consultants an opportunity to acquire a proprietary interest in the success of the Company or to increase such interest by receiving options or purchasing shares of the Company's stock at a price not less than the fair market value at the date of grant for incentive stock options and a price not less than 30% of the fair market value at the date of grant for non-qualified options.
 In April 2006, the Company's board of directors adopted the 2006 Plan.
 The 2006 Plan became effective upon the IPO.

-Under the 2006 Plan, the Company may grant to its employees, outside directors and consultants awards in the form of incentive stock options, non-qualified stock options, shares of restricted stock and stock units or stock appreciation rights.
+Under the 2006 Plan, the Company may grant to its employees, outside directors and consultants awards in the form of incentive stock options, nonqualified stock options, shares of restricted stock and stock units or stock appreciation rights.
 The aggregate number of shares of common stock with respect to which all awards may be granted under the 2006 Plan is 2,000 plus any shares that remain available for issuance under the 2000 Plan.
-As of June 30, 2006, there were 254 and 2,000 shares available for grant or award under the 2000 and 2006 Plan, respectively.
-As of June 30, 2006, no options have been granted under the 2006 Plan.
+As of September 30, 2006, there were 506 and 1,720 shares available for grant or award under the 2000 and 2006 Plan, respectively.
+During the three months ended September 30, 2006, options to purchase 280 shares of common stock were granted under the 2006 Plan.

 The Company's board of directors administers the 2000 Plan and the 2006 Plan and is responsible for determining the individuals to be granted options or shares, the number of options or shares each individual will receive, the price per share and the exercise period of each option.
 In establishing its estimates of fair value of the Company's common stock prior to the completion of the IPO, the Company considered the guidance set forth in the American Institute of Certified Public Accountants Practice Aid, Valuation prior to being a public company of Privately-Held-Company Equity Securities Issued as Compensation, and performed a retrospective determination of the fair value of its common stock for the year ended December 31, 2005, utilizing a combination of valuation methods.
-In 2006, the fair value of the common stock was 90% of the mid-point of the Company's anticipated price range.
+In 2006, prior to the IPO, the fair value of the common stock was 90% of the mid-point of the Company's anticipated price range.